Common Vacuum Tubes for Music Enjoyment

 They lit the Lamp and made possible the Amp

-I gave most of them away years ago but still kept the good Tubes
+I gave most of them away years ago but still kept the useful Tubes.

 My Tube Testers